-- 5m or more wide, and - not legally encumbered to prevent the construction of buildings, it is excluded from the definition of access lot.]^{PC6}
+- 5m or more wide, and - not legally encumbered to prevent the construction of buildings, it is excluded from the definition of access lot.]
+PC6

-ACCESS STRIP: means [an access leg or]^{PC6} an area of land [defined by a legal instrument, providing or intended to provide access to a site or sites, or [within the above meaning, an area of land is an access strip if:
+ACCESS STRIP: means [an access leg or]PC6 an area of land [defined by a legal instrument, providing access to a site or sites, or [within the above meaning, an area of land is an access strip if:

 - it is less than 5m wide, or - it is 5m or more in width and is encumbered by a legal instrument, such as a right-of-way, that prevents the construction of buildings.]
-PC56